Overview of Aviation in Nepal

 • 2 Airbus A330-200 with engine model RR Trent 772B-60 and the aircraft registration numbers 9N-ALY and 9N-ALZ

-• 2 Airbus A320-200 with engine model IAE V2527E-A5 and RR Trent 772B-60 and the aircraft registration numbers 9N-AKW and 9N-AKX
+• 2 Airbus A320-200 with engine models IAE V2527E-A5 and RR Trent 772B-60 and the aircraft registration numbers 9N-AKW and 9N-AKX

 • 2 Xian MA60 with engine model PW100 and the aircraft registration numbers 9N-AKQ and 9N-AKR

-• 4 Harbin Y12E with engine model PWC PT6A-135A and the aircraft registration numbers 9N-AKS, 9N-AKT, 9N-AKU, 9N-AKV
+• 4 Harbin Y12E with engine model PWC PT6A-135A and the aircraft registration numbers 9N-AKS, 9N-AKT, 9N-AKU, and 9N-AKV

-• 3 Twin Otter DHC-6-300 with engine model PW PT6 and the aircraft registration numbers 9N-ABT, 9N-ABU and 9N-ABX
+• 3 Twin Otter DHC-6-300 with engine model PW PT6 and the aircraft registration numbers 9N-ABT, 9N-ABU, and 9N-ABX.

-The Airbus A330-200 aircraft are known as “Annapurna” and “Makalu.”
+The two Airbus A330-200 aircraft are named “Annapurna” and “Makalu.”

 1. Shree Airlines Pvt.
 Ltd.

-Shree Airlines has a total of 8 aircraft in its fleet as of February 2023 and they are:
+Shree Airlines has a total of 8 aircraft in its fleet as of February 2023, and they are:

 • 2 Bombardier CRJ200s with 50 seats each